 Halloween is nearly here!
-To show our Wisconsin pride, we turned one of our Aprilaire boxes into a fun, do it yourself cheese costume that you can do with your little cheesehead.
+To show our Wisconsin pride, we turned one of our AprilAire boxes into a fun, do-it-yourself cheese costume for kids.
+You can even do it together with your little cheesehead.

 Cheese Costume Materials Needed

 - 1 large box (ours measures 18”x 18”x 18”)

 Find a square box large enough to fit around your child’s torso.
 The box should be comfortable enough for them to move around in while also fitting snug enough to not fall off of them as they run around this Halloween.
 This will be the base of your cheese costume.
 Flatten the box and cut off all of the box flaps using a craft knife.
 (Do not allow your child to use the craft knife.)

 Cut off all but a three-inch flap top to bottom from one of the sides of the box.
 This strip will be used as a flap to hot glue the box to itself together later.

 Use round objects from around your home – paper plates, duct tape rolls, coffee cans, etc. – to trace various round objects on the flattened box with your child.
 Carefully cut out the traced circles with a craft knife.
 These will eventually become your cheese holes.
 Be mindful that two of these holes will also function as armholes for your little cheesehead.

 Reassemble the box as a triangle, hot gluing the 3-inch flap onto the interior side of the corresponding side of the box.

 Make shoulder straps by cutting four three-inch squares from reserved cardboard.
 Cut ribbon to create shoulder straps – ours measured up to 14 inches long).
 Use cardboard squares to sandwich the ribbon to the interior of the box, securing with hot glue.